London-based art, music and architecture writer Bobby Jewell plays a selection of ambient, jazz and classical music over two hours.

 Mitamine Lab is a culture laboratory based in Mexico City which blends sound archives with contemporary music and literature.

 Katie Callin and Hannah Hogan present left-field, experimental and alternative music exclusively by women, the third Friday of each month.

 Tullis Rennie is a composer, electronic musician, trombonist, field-recordist, DJ, improviser, biscuit obsessive and slow-cycling enthusiast.
 He currently lives in London.

 Musicity seeks to encourage people to explore the city musically, architecturally and experientially by commissioning musicians and sound artists to compose original tracks in response to a building, area or aspect of the city that inspires them.

-Thirty minutes of experimental music made in response to a weekly haiku poem, curated Marco Alessi of Naviar Records and its international community of composers.
+Thirty minutes of experimental music made in response to a weekly haiku poem, curated by Marco Alessi of Naviar Records and Naviar's international community of composers.

 Stéphane Marin presents a weekly series of twenty soundscapes recorded in the mornings at various locations throughout Oceania.
 Entitled « Oceanian PhoNographic Mornings » this series forms part of a wider project, « Each Morning of the World », which invites sound artists, composers and recordists globally to share their own specific point of listening, either through a raw field recording or original composition.